serre-lab/color_hmax/README.md

 We provided two examples:
-1. additive color used in Zhang et al.2012
+1. additive color image used in Zhang et al.2012

 2. blue-sky image:
 a representative color image to show how color descriptors work